LAST UPDATED AUGUST 15, 2017 AT 1:02 P.M.

-Roku Premiere+ worth the upgrade for people with HDR capable 4K TVs
+Roku Premiere+ review: worth the upgrade for people with HDR capable 4K TVs

 If you love your Roku 2 or Roku 3, but now want to stream 4K and HDR content, the best option is the Roku Premiere+.

-You could spend another $29 for the Roku Ultra, but the features and $99 price point for the Premiere+ make it the better choice.
-You will get a 4K streamer that supports High Dynamic Range (HRD10) content.
-Essentials like Ethernet port and headphone jack for private listening come with the Premiere+.
+Unlike the Fire TV, the Premiere+ is a 4K streamer that supports High Dynamic Range (HRD10) content.
+Essentials like Ethernet port and headphone jack for private listening also come with the Premiere+.

 Roku Premiere+ streams on dual-band frequencies at 10/100Mbps.
 It comes with a MicoSD card slot for extra storage of apps and casual games.
-Roku reserved options like remote voice-search capabilities, a USB port and optical audio output for Ultra.
+Roku reserved options like remote voice-search capabilities, a USB port and optical audio output for the Ultra model.

 Before you buy anything, you’ll want to make sure you have a newer 4K television with HDCP 2.2 compatibility.